 The combination of external radiotherapy and HDR therapy appears to be particularly effective in high-risk patient groups compared with using external radiotherapy as monotherapy.
 The adverse effects of the combination therapy are no more common or serious than those of external radiotherapy as monotherapy.

 At Docrates Cancer Center, M.D.
-Lauri Taipale, specialist in surgery and urology, is in charge of HDR brachytherapy.
+Lauri Taipale, specialist in surgery and urology, and Andrei Dejev, specialist in urology, are in charge of HDR brachytherapy.
 Docrates was the first to start HDR brachytherapy in Finland in 2009.
-With more than a thousand HDR brachytherapy treatments Docrates is the most experienced provider of HDR brachytherapy as a form of prostate cancer radiotherapy in Finland.
+With more than a 1600 HDR brachytherapy treatments Docrates is the most experienced provider of HDR brachytherapy as a form of prostate cancer radiotherapy in Finland.

 According to our experience, the side effects of both external and internal radiation therapy of prostate cancer are considerably milder than those of prostatectomy.
 The reason for this is the fact that in modern radiotherapy, high doses of radiation can be directed at the cancer area only, sparing the healthy tissues from high doses of radiation.